New London Whaling Masters – Introduction

 With a gulp about the scope of the project ahead of me, I started at the beginning with Capt.
-Charles Edmund Allen, completing my first papers, really a mini-biography, in the spring of 2019.
-The COVID pandemic interrupted my work by almost a year.
+Charles Edmund Allen, completing my first mini-biography in the spring of 2019.
 As I slowly felt my way along, I found an increasing number of sources, became more adept and efficient in the research process, and honed the format of my papers.
+With the large number of masters awaiting me, I elected not to revisit and update earlier bio’s with new sources, fully understanding that those early bio’s would benefit from a fresh look.
 My intent with these bio’s was not to provide scholarly research, impractical at best given the number of masters, but rather to provide a head start for someone interested in general information or in undertaking in-depth research relating to a particular master.
-As of the end of 2023 I had drafts of bio’s of 52 masters.
-I started revising and transferring my now completed bio’s to this site in February 2024.

-As noted in Colby (p.8-9)(see Sources), “several ‘New London’ whalers were actually owned and commanded by Norwich or Groton men, who listed their towns as home port in the customs documents, even thou the vessel sailed from the New London waterfront.”
-Following Paul’s initial request, I elected to restrict my bio’s to masters of ships with New London as registered home port, noting some cases where a master may also have taken a ship with Stonington or Mystic or Norwich as home port.
+As noted in Colby (p.
+8-9)(see Sources), “several ‘New London’ whalers were actually owned and commanded by Norwich or Groton men, who listed their towns as home port in the customs documents, even though the vessel sailed from the New London waterfront.”
+Following Paul’s initial request, I elected to restrict my bio’s to masters of ships with New London as registered home port, noting some cases where a master may also have taken a ship with the local ports of Stonington or Mystic or Norwich .

-The original sources have many inconsistencies and conflicting pieces of information, in part reflecting their age (as much as 200 years) and the conditions under which they were often recorded (at sea on a multi-year voyage), and some of those issues carry through to the contemporary compilations of those records.
-Corrections are welcomed.
+The original sources have many inconsistencies and conflicting pieces of information, in part reflecting their age (as much as 200 years), the conditions under which they were often recorded (at sea on a multi-year voyage), difficult-to-read handwriting.
+Some of these issues carry through to the contemporary compilations of those records.
+Voyage sailing and return dates and destination of voyages are particularly subject to variation and inconsistencies.
+Preparation of these bio’s requires judgment as to the reliability of the sources.

 George Shaw